(913) 214-8344 [email protected]

 Certificate of Title Surety Bond

 A certificate of title surety bond is just another name for a defective title bond.
-These bonds are most often issues in California and Minnesota, but can be required in most states when the original title to a vehicle is unable to be found.
+Requiring a buyer to post a defective title bond is often the only recourse available for transferring ownership and licensing the vehicle in the buyer's name.
+These bonds are most often issued in California and Minnesota, but can be required in most states when the original title to a vehicle is unable to be found.

 Arizona Motor Vehicle Certificate of Title Bond